How to Get an Exit Visa Permit in India

 According to Home Ministry data, the maximum number of foreigners who visited India were from the United States ( 61,190) followed by Bangladesh (37,774), the United Kingdom (33,323), Canada (13,707), Portugal (11,668) and Afghanistan (11,212).

-it is important that all foreign nationals adhere to Indian laws and ensure they do not break the rules when it comes to visas and their visiting period in the country.
-It is extremely important to take care of their Visa things. due to an expired Indian Visa, foreigners face a lot of difficulties in India.
+All foreign nationals must adhere to Indian laws and ensure they do not break the rules when it comes to visas and their visiting period in the country.
+It is extremely important to take care of their Visa things.
+Due to an expired Indian Visa, foreigners face a lot of difficulties in India.

 Also Read -